 College and NBA Career

 Iverson’s basketball career isn’t justified by solely numbers.
-He put on a show and sparked “ooohs” from the crowd on a nightly basis.
+He put on a show and sparked “ooohs” from crowds and audiences on ESPN.
 It’s not a stretch to say AI is one of the most important basketball players of the 90s and 2000s.

 Georgetown Career Highlights